 24. Care instructions

 You need to have a section on your site telling the customer how they best can take care of their clothes.
-You know the materials you have chosen, and the construction for the garments.
-Describe how the customer can wash, iron, and handle the clothes to last as long as possible while having minimal environmental impact.
+You know the materials you have chosen and the construction for the garments.
+Describe how the customer can wash, iron, and handle the clothes to last as long as possible while having a minimal environmental impact.

-Create the online store with the user in mind.
+Create an online store with the user in mind.
 Create a logical structure, and avoid cluttering the site with unnecessary information.
 Neat and clean helps the user to navigate.
 Try to create actions that require as few clicks as possible.